 Basmah Safdar MD, FACEP

 Assistant Professor of Emergency Medicine; Co-Chair, Chest Pain Center

-Dr. Safdar's research interests focus on women’s health, in particular gender disparities in cardiovascular health and a multisystem approach to pain management in the Emergency Department.
+Dr. Safdar's research interests include women’s health, in particular sex and gender disparities in cardiovascular health and a multisystem approach to pain management in the Emergency Department.
 Dr. Safdar has served as the Medical Director of the Yale New Haven Hospital Women’s Heart Program, a comprehensive community awareness program that aims to improve knowledge of women about heart disease (2008-2013).
 Dr. Safdar is also the Director of the Chest Pain Center.